-(g) "Qualified Fintech Entities" shall mean Fintech Entities offering services in India and possessing, dealing or handling any financial data or information of their customers.
+(h) "Qualified Fintech Entity" shall mean a Fintech Entity offering services in India and possessing, dealing or handling any Personal Data of their customers.

-Expl: This definition ensures that only entities which satisfy two conditions have to comply with the security standards prescribed in this regulation; (i) they should be offering services in India; and (ii) they should be possessing, dealing or handling "vital data or information".
-This dual qualification ensure that (i) not all Fintech entities around the world get covered by this legislation unless they have a significant presence or interest in India; and (ii) Fintech entities which do not possess or deal with vital information are not required to comply with the potentially strict data protection.
+Expl: This definition ensures that only entities which are offering services in India have to comply with the security standards prescribed in this regulation.
+This qualification ensures that not all Fintech entities around the world get covered by this legislation unless they have a significant presence or interest in India.

-- (g) "Sensitive personal data or information" shall have the same meaning as ascribed to it in Rule 3 of the Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules, 2011. - (2) All other words and expressions used and not defined in these rules but defined in the Act shall have the meanings respectively assigned to them in the Act.
+(2) All other words and expressions used and not defined in these rules but defined in the Act shall have the meanings respectively assigned to them in the Act.